ZFGCCP/ZFGCBB/iac/README.md

 ### Domain Structure

+See [Kustomize Docs](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/kustomization/) if you're unfamiliar with Kustomize.
+For quick reference, `kustomization.yml` is a manifest file that combines multiple other manifest files into a single file.
+We use [apply.sh](#applysh) to target a speific `kustomization.yml` file located in the [environments](./environments/) directory.

 ```text
 domain-name.tld
 ├── base - Defines the base resources for the domain, such as ingress and namespace.